joakim-brannstrom/dextool/plugin/mutate/doc/design/mutations.md

 Expected result for *ifstmt*.

-Note: For the one clause case only ONE mutation point shall be generated.
+**Note**: For the one clause case only ONE mutation point shall be generated.